Wolf awoke on the Raven's bed. He heard voices talking in the background and realized the Wolverine held his hand.

 "Yes I do.
 What I want you two to do is search for him."
 He looked at the Raven, "I am well aware of your tracking skills and you, young man, have a rescue animal.
 Put him to good use.
-His parents will be here this afternoon and I do not want to break their hearts."
+Richard's parents will be here this afternoon and I do not want to break their hearts."
 The constable slid an envelope to the Raven and said, "This is a warrant to permit you to do what needs to be done.
 Please do not kill anybody."

-The Raven stood up and thanked the constable and went to his horse.
-Wolf scrambled to do the same.
+The Raven stood up and thanked the constable and went to his horse while Wolf scrambled to do the same.
 The Raven kicked his horse to a canter and they made quick time to the castle.
 Wolf per instructions gathered the Raven's long bow and arrows and left his behind.
 He also collected Rick's spare shirt.

 "Rick, Rick, its Wolf; you're safe!"
 Wolf repeated it a couple of times.

 Rick's eyes finally focused and he stopped struggling.
 He appeared to be defeated.

 Once the Raven had finished checking the boy out for injuries, he and the Willow each grabbed an arm and hauled the boy up to level ground.
 The Willow un-girded her sword and pulled her hauberk off along with the padded coat that lay underneath.
 She placed the coat around the boy's shoulders.

 "Wolf, ride back to the castle, find Constable Warren and then the Lion.
 Make sure that an ambulance comes.
 Willow, you stay with Rick; I'll see about capturing these guys.
 Shadow comes with me."